The History of the Fender Princeton Amp

 The Woody Princeton, TV Front Princeton and 5B2 Wide Panel Princeton 1946-1953:

-All three of these models used the same cicuit but had different cosmetics.
+All three of these models used the same circuit but had different cosmetics.
 The tube setup was a 5Y3, 6V6, and a 6SL7 for about 5 watts of power into a 8 inch Alinco Speaker.
 These amps had a high and low input and Volume and Tone Controls.
-This version of the Princeton used a grid leak biased first gain stage giving the sound a distictive grit and brightness but making it unsafe to use higher gain pedals with (why would you want too?).
+This version of the Princeton used a grid leak biased first gain stage giving the sound a distinctive grit and brightness.
+Grid-leak bias doesn’t get along with high gain pedals if you slam the input with a lot of volume with (why would you want too?).
 The 6Sl7 has a fat, jangly and gritty quality that really make these amps sing.

 The power section is flawed in these amps.
 Increasing the filtering and some other slight changes can great reduce hum and increase punch.
 Adding a 3 prong grounded cord is a necessity.
 I also recommend adding 2 watt 1K screen resistor and replacing filter caps over 10 years old for the best sound.